lpryszcz/htseq/doc/alignments.rst

 Adding support for a new format is very easy.
 Ask me if you need something and I can probably add it right-away.
 Alternatively, you can convert your format to the SAM format.
-The SAMtools_ contain Perl skripts to convert nearly all common formats.
+The SAMtools_ contain Perl scripts to convert nearly all common formats.

 .. _SAMtools: http://samtools.sourceforge.net/